 So many thanks for an engaging, informative and meaningful program.
 So very glad you were able to join us.
 I think we may have a number of new vegan eaters coming out of this evening.

 Have you always wanted to share your values around ethical eating but didn’t know how or what to say?
-We are launching our Jewish Veg Speakers Bureau training series just for you!
+We are launching our Jewish Veg Speakers Training Program just for you!

 Our FREE six-week course will walk you through everything you need to know to teach Jewish veganism in your own community.
 From Tanakh and Talmud to public speaking skills, you will learn how to present a compelling case for ethical eating from a Jewish text and spiritual perspective.

 At the end of the course, you will have created a 45-minute slideshow presentation exploring Jewish veganism as it relates to animal ethics, environmentalism, personal and public health, and food and economic justice.
 You will also have the ongoing support of the Jewish Veg staff to help you find and book speaking opportunities.